gcharest/oss-presentations/using/using.md

 ## Software

-> The programs and other operating information used by a computer.
+> The programs and other operating information used by a computer. (runtime)

 ------

 ## Simplified View

 ![software simplified view](algo-code-soft.png)

+---

+Intellectual property is the legal right to ideas, inventions and creations in the industrial, scientific, literary and artistic fields.
+It also covers symbols, names, images, designs and models used in business.
+Without realizing it, your business may be creating IP assets that should be protected.

 ---